stfgrz/20888-Foundations-of-Social-Sciences-2A/README.md

 - Stefano Graziosi
 - Federico Mellace

-Interested in helping out?
+Interested in collaborating?
 Feel free to reach out!
 Chances are that if you're reading this you already have either my phone number or email.

 ### Disclaimer